 For that, click on the “Add Order Bump” button.

 Next, give the name of the order bump.
-Let’s name it “New Order Bump”.
+Let’s name it “Face Wash Order Bump”.

 Now, you need to choose the product to offer as the order bump.

-On this page, you can customize the “order bump” banner.
+On the next page, you can customize the Content of your order bumps:

 Also, you’ll get a visual preview of the order bump to see the updates instantly.

-Suppose you want to offer accessories if anyone buys a phone from your store.
-For that reason, it will only appear when users place an order for the phone.
+Suppose you want to offer Face Wash if anyone buys a Gel Cream or Face Serum from your store.
+For that reason, it will only appear when users place an order for these products.

 Let’s see how to do it.